October 29, 2016

 This film opens ominously late at night behind a contemporary, driving score with modern fonts.
 It has the intriguing feel of a possible Cold War drama.
 An Army truck comes to a halt near London and out pops Victor Mature with his trademark countenance of superior sarcasm.
 His momentary heavy eyelids are not from an all-night drive.
 This will be his last delivery for the U.S. Army and with his discharge sets his sights back on returning to America.
 His British wife would rather stay put to raise their family.
 After a moment of heated discussion, Mature realizes staying put is best for their marriage.

 His lorry driving comes to an abrupt end, through no fault of his own, after an incident places Mature on Britain’s “do not call list.”
 Desperate for living money he gets involved with a smuggling operation run by Patrick Allen.
 Allen’s girl, Diana Dors, has been under his control for some time.
 He treats her like any of his property.
 Keeping her looking cheap is anything but.
 In an intense exchange, she walks out on him and hides in Mature’s lorry.
-Mature opens the driver’s door and is not liking the arrangement.
+Mature opens the driver’s door and the arrangement is not to his liking.
 She insists on going to any place else.
-She prefers a Mature man much to Allen’s ire and they begin an on-again, off-again affair with Mature’s marriage taking the brunt.
+She prefers a mature man much to Allen’s ire and they begin an on-again, off-again affair with Mature’s marriage taking the brunt.

 Always scheming, Allen wants to complete a money-making long haul of hot furs and a sizable cash reward persuades Mature to drive.
 The middle seat is cushioned by Dors.
 How the three of them continue to get along is a wonder.
 The time-sensitive delivery through forest and mountain shortcuts is exciting with literal cliffhangers at every turn.
 They cross a stream but get stuck on the embankment coming out.
 While Mature is trying to free up a wheel, Allen diabolically lets the lorry roll backward, hoping to mash Mature.
 A fistfight ensues with neither actor appearing to use a stunt double as they slosh around the water's edge.
 Allen is hit by a sliding container from the truck bed and then smothered under a mountain of falling fur boxes and drowns.

 Mature was more than halfway down the slope of his long-haul career and with a couple exceptions, this might be his best late-career serious role.
-It is hard to fault Mature in any of his prior projects where he usually dominated the screen.
+It is hard to fault him in any of his prior projects, where he usually dominated the screen.
 Although at times self-deprecating about his career, he turns in a solid performance for a script that takes its time to unravel.
 Dors’ acting and vocal range cannot be faulted.
-In her early scenes, she seems out of place in a trucking industry setting, however.
+She seems out of place in a crude trucker's cafe.
 Like burning magnesium, she is not hard to spot.
+Most posters used her image as a catalyst for ticket sales.

 Note: Hollywood continued churning out this tired premise of the weak male having an affair.
-They now leave the weak part out, suggesting it is inevitable behavior.
-The guilt has disappeared.
-Not so in late Fifties Hollywood.
+They have left out the weak part since, suggesting it is inevitable behavior.
+Guilt is still a conscience bender in late Fifties Hollywood.

 October 8, 2016